pnp/pnpcore/docs/articles/contributor/event handlers.md

 # Event handlers

-When you add/extend the model you'll have an option to use event handlers to help.
-In this article the available event handlers will listed and each one will be explained via a sample.
+When you add/extend the model, you will have an option to use event handlers.
+This article lists and explains the available event handlers, providing short samples.

 ## Event handler overview